 The idea of city as a living organism may not originate with Arthur C Clarke, but the analogy becomes much more powerful in the context of Diaspar’s closed, endlessly cycling system.
 The cycles of destruction and renewal described here reminded me of the ecologist Buzz Holling’s idea of “panarchy”:

 Panarchy is the structure in which systems… are interlinked in continual adaptive cycles of growth, accumulation, restructuring, and renewal.

 There are also echoes of this in economics of course— Schumpeter’s ‘creative destruction’— but the impression is that Diaspar’s cycles are milder and less disruptive than those envisaged by Holling and Schumpeter.
 It all seems much nicer, though at the cost of being more rigid.
 At this stage it’s not entirely clear how change and adaptation are introduced into the system.

-Of course the novel does not talk about nested cycles, or fast and slow variables, or use any of the language of complex dynamical system theory, but it seems fairly obvious that this is what Arthur C Clarke is describing.
+Of course the novel does not talk about nested cycles, or fast and slow variables, or use any of the language of complex dynamical system theory, but it seems fairly obvious that this is what Arthur C Clarke is describing, several decades ahead of its time.
 He recognises that for Diaspar to have endured many millions of years, it must have had at least something of the property we might now describe as “social-ecological resilience”.
 But perhaps not enough.
 The novel can be read as a description of Diaspar’s transition from a closed to an open and more resilient system, and perhaps a more fulfilling future for its inhabitants.